 Android offers a wide-range of management APIs that will allow Large-scale IT departments to prevent data leakage and enforce compliance.
 Admins can enforce network configurations and apply policies to protect corporate data.
 For those BYOD companies - there's also an option for IT to deploy a work profile to create an OS level separation between personal and company data.

 An understated driver pushing organizations down the to Android path is directly correlated to the reduction in training time.
-An intuitively, familiar design often means once, in the hands of the users, the Android learning time is short.
-There’s substantial cost and people costs savings associated with the reduction in training time.
-Think of the busy retail seasons and the uptick in holiday temp employees.
+An intuitive, familiar design often means adopting to Android OS is a quick process for users.
+There’s substantial cost savings associated with the reduction in training time.
+Busy retail seasons and the uptick in holiday temp employees.
 Given the popularity of the Android platform worldwide and the ability to customize based on usage and users, the temp workforce takes less time to ramp up and get working.

 Microsoft has taken notice of the shift to rising in popularity of Android and iOS in the enterprise.
 In a recent interview, Microsoft CEO Satya Nadella predicts that “At some point, everyone is going to have an average of six devices they use regularly” and is fully aware that the most of them won’t be running Windows.
 Given the current complexity of Windows computers connecting to Android or iOS devices – Microsoft intends on improving the experience when connecting to iOS and Android.
 It sounds counter-intuitive, but it’s a lot more useful to the average Windows user than trying to sell them a Windows-powered phone.